 1 capsule per day or as recommended by your health care professional.

 Lactobacillus acidophilus (La-14)

-Lactobacillus acidophilus is a beneficial bacterial strain that is normally found in the human intestinal tract and mouth and is commercially used in dairy products for the production of acidophilus-type yogurt.
-L. acidophilus ferments various carbohydrates producing lactic acid, a short chain fatty acid that increases the absorption and bioavailability of minerals.
-This includes calcium, copper, magnesium, and manganese.
-The L. acidophilus La-14 strain has been specifically chosen for Ortho Biotic because of its strong adherence and survivability.
-It has been demonstrated to tolerate exposure to stomach acid, bile salts and antibiotics, including Ciproflaxin, Polymyxin B and Tetracycline.
+Lactobacillus acidophilus is a beneficial bacterial strain that is normally found in the intestinal tract and mouth and is commercially used in dairy products for the production of acidophilus-type yogurt.
+L. acidophilus ferments various carbohydrates to produce lactic acid, which increases the absorption and bioavailability of minerals.
+This includes calcium, copper, magnesium and manganese.
+The production of lactic acid also promotes health by creating an inhospitable environment for invading microbes.
+L. acidophilus has been shown to protect intestinal cells by competing for adhesion space in the gut against harmful bacteria, such as E. coli.
+The L. acidophilus strain in Ortho Biotic has been specifically chosen because of its strong adherence and survival attributes in the GI tract.
+It has been demonstrated in vitro to tolerate exposure to gastric acid and bile salts, and has the ability to withstand antibiotics including Ciproflaxin, Polymyxin B and Tetracycline.

 Lactobacillus paracasei (Lpc-37)

 Lactobacillus paracasei has been shown to protect against the harmful effects of bacteria such as Staphylococcus aureus (S. aureus).
 L. paracasei colonizes the intestinal tract by reinforcing defense mechanisms that support an immune response.
 It does this by supporting T-helper cell production and secreting secretory IgA (sIgA), an antibody critical for supporting intestinal immunity.
 L. paracasei Lpc-37 is a gastric acid-resistant strain and has been shown in vitro to withstand antibiotics such as Ciproflaxin and Vancomycin.